KyleAdrianMonteiro/ResumeApp/README.md

 To deploy ssh into cPanel.

 To copy files to folder:
-cp -r repositories/ResumeApp/dist/. kylemonteiro.com
+cp -r repositories/ResumeApp/dist/. kylemonteiro.com/

 to delete files in folder:
-rm -R .
+rm -R assets
+rm *